MPFB 2.0-next

 Downloads

 See the MPFB Downloads page for links to binaries.
-Things mentioned in these release notes are currently only available via the nightly builds (or via the “-rc2” build).
+Things mentioned in these release notes are currently available via the nightly builds.
 The stable release is intended to be put on the extension platform.

 Before downloading, you might want to take a look at the “Known Issues” and “Important breaking changes” sections below.